RMyzc/15618-project/README.md

 We choose OpenMP to parallize our algorithm.
 To solve the dependency problem in original sequential algorithm, shared-memory model will be good for us to start with.
 We can use some locks to solve contention problems.

 ## SCHEDULE
-Week 1: Implement sequential greedy and heuristic algorithms and choose which one to further parallelize .
+Week 1: Implement sequential greedy and heuristic algorithms and choose which one to further parallelize.

-Week 2: Use OpenMP to develop parallel version of the algorithm .
+Week 2: Use OpenMP to develop parallel version of the algorithm.

-Week 3: Finish developing algorithm and try to optimize its performance .
+Week 3: Finish developing algorithm and try to optimize its performance.

-Week 4: Test on machines, complete report and prepare for demo and presentation;
+Week 4: Test on machines, complete report and prepare for demo and presentation.

 ## Reference